-Getting ready for a trade show is a big task and usually take a pretty big chunk out of your marketing budget.
+Getting ready for a trade show is a big task and usually takes a pretty big chunk out of your marketing budget.
 In order to make sure that you get the most bang for your buck, it's important that you do some marketing activities before you head out to your industry event or trade show.

 1. To Drive Booth Traffic

-The reason for going to trade shows is to get your product or service in front of your specific target audience.
-Usually people that pay to attend a tradeshow are looking to learn some information.
+The reason for going to trade shows is to get your product or service in front of your specific target audience and decision makers.
+Usually people that pay to attend a trade show are looking to learn some information.

 The marketing you do beforehand needs to aim at driving leads to the booth.
 Let them know why they need to include a stop at your booth in their scheduled show activities.
 Engaging them in person at an event is a fantastic opportunity for you to gather information about your prospects and to gain new customers.

 2. To Contact Existing Database of Leads and Customers

 When heading out to a trade show, whether near or far (or even virtual), it is always a good idea to let your current leads, prospects, and customers know.